inspired-best-practise/skeetry/CONTRIBUTING.md

 - Additional context like images, links to resources to implement the feature etc, etc.

 ## License
-By contributing to travel, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).
+By contributing to skeetry, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).